Cloufield/gwaslab/docs/Visualization.md

 ### Highlight specified loci

-Highlight specified loci.
+Highlight specified loci (color all variants in a region by specifying variants and the length of flanking regions).

-- `highlight ` : specify the lead variants of loci for highlighting.
+- `highlight ` : `list` specify the variants of loci for highlighting.
-- `highlight_color`: specify the color ussed for highlighting.
+- `highlight_color`: `string` specify the color ussed for highlighting.
-- `highlight_windowkb` : specify the span of highlighted region (deault: `highlight_windowkb = 500` kp)
+- `highlight_windowkb` : `int` specify the span of highlighted region (deault: `highlight_windowkb = 500` kp)

 ### Pinpoint specified variants

 Pinpoint certain variants in the manhattan plot.

 - `pinpoint` : a list of SNPIDs
 - `pinpoint_color` : color for pinpoint